foundriesio/docs/source/getting-started/emulation-with-qemu/index.rst

 .. note::

   This tutorial is designed to assist you in getting started with using :term:`QEMU` to emulate devices on your desktop.
-  Please note that we are selecting a specific machine to establish an environment for experimenting with FoundriesFactory®.
+  Please note that we are selecting a specific machine to establish an environment for experimenting with the FoundriesFactory™ Platform.
   This approach will enable you to engage with subsequent tutorials and enhance your skills.

 Prerequisites and Pre-Work